-The MBA program with the Mason School of Business at the College of William & Mary announces that the following companies are participating in this year’s Corporate Field Consultancy program: Riverside Health System, Colonial Williamsburg Foundation, Huntington Ingalls, Bon Secours, Interbake Foods, Marmon/Graver Technologies, New Richmond Ventures, and Recycling Perks (a subsidiary of TFC Recycling).
+The MBA program with the Raymond A. Mason School of Business at William & Mary announces that the following companies are participating in this year’s Corporate Field Consultancy program: Riverside Health System, Colonial Williamsburg Foundation, Huntington Ingalls, Bon Secours, Interbake Foods, Marmon/Graver Technologies, New Richmond Ventures, and Recycling Perks (a subsidiary of TFC Recycling).

 The program puts 48 second-year MBA students into teams of 4-5, together with a faculty supervisor and two Executive Partners to undertake the challenges of a large-scale, team-based consultancy project for a paying client.
 Our Executive Partners are over 100 active, semi-retired or retired senior business executives, from more than 20 different industries, who create a unique cadre of advisors at the Mason School.